biosimulators/Biosimulators_simulator_template/README.md

    The interface should accept two keyword arguments:

    - `-i`, `--archive`: A path to a COMBINE archive which contains descriptions of one or more simulation tasks.
    - `-o`, `--out-dir`: A path to a directory where the outputs of the simulation tasks should be saved.
-Reports should be saved in Comma-Separated Values (CSV) format and plots should be saved in Portable Document Format (PDF).
-The simulator should create a directory to contain the output of each SED-ML document.
-This should have the same path relative to the top-level output directory as the SED-ML file to the root of the archive.
-The file name of each output should be the id of the output plus the one of the extensions `.csv` or `.pdf`.
+Reports should be saved in the PyTables dialect of the Hierarchical Data Format 5 (HDF5) format, and plots should be saved in Portable Document Format (PDF) bundled into a zip archive.
+Reports should be saved to `{ out-dir }/reports.h5` and plots should be saved to `{ out-dir }/plots.zip`.
+Within each HDF5 file and zip archive, reports and plots should be saved to paths equal to the relative path of the parent SED-ML document within the parent COMBINE/OMEX archive and the id of the report/plot.

-     The columns of the reports should correspond to the data generators specified in the corresponding SED-ML document (e.g., time, specific species).
-The first row of each report should contain column headings that indicate the id of the data generator represented by each column.
-For steady-state and one-step simulations, each report should contain a second row which contains the predicted value of each data generator.
-For time course simulations, the subsequent rows of each report should correspond to the time points of the predicted time course; each cell (row, column) should represent the predicted value of the corresponding data generator (column) at the corresponding time point (row).
+     The rows of report tables should correspond to the datasets (`sedml:dataset`) specified in the SED-ML definition of the report.
+The heading of each row should be the id of the corresponding dataset.
+Report tables of steady-state simulations should have a single column of the steady-state predictions of each dataset.
+Report tables of one step simulations should have two columns that represent the predicted start and end states of each dataset.
+Report tables of time course simulations should have multiple columns that represent the predicted time course of each dataset.
+Report tables of non-spatial simulations should not have additional dimensions.
+Report tables of spatial simulations should have additional dimensions that represent the spatial axes of the simulation.

    In addition, we recommend providing handlers for reporting help and version information about the command-line interface to your simulator:

    - `-h`, `--help`: This argument should instruct the command-line program to print help information about itself.
    - `-v`, `--version`: This argument should instruct the command-line program to report version information about itself.

-   This repository contains sample code for using Python and [cement](https://builtoncement.com/) to create a BioSimulators-compliant command-line interface for a simulator.
+   This repository contains sample code for using Python and [BioSimulators utils](https://github.com/biosimulators/Biosimulators_utils) to create a BioSimulators-compliant command-line interface for a simulator.
 This code is located at `my_simulator/__main__.py`.
 To follow this example,

    1. Rename the `my_simulator` directory.
    2. Edit the name, URL of the simulator in `my_simulator/__main__.py`.
-   3. Implement the `exec_combine_archive` method in `my_simulator/core.py`. [`Biosimulations_utils`](https://github.com/biosimulations/Biosimulations_utils) provides several utilities methods and data structures for parsing COMBINE archives and SED-ML documents; representing archives and simulation experiments; and orchestrating the execution of all of the tasks in a simulation experiment.
-These utility methods make it easy for developers to handle COMBINE-encoded archives and SED-ML-encoded simulation experiments.
+   3. Implement the `exec_combine_archive` method in `my_simulator/core.py`. [`biosimulators_utils`](https://github.com/biosimulators/Biosimulators_utils) provides several utility methods and data structures for parsing COMBINE archives and SED-ML documents; representing archives and simulation experiments; and orchestrating the execution of all of the tasks in a simulation experiment.
+These utility methods make it easy for developers to handle COMBINE/OMEX-encoded archives and SED-ML-encoded simulation experiments.

    This code will produce a command-line interface similar to that below:
    ```